-In November 2014, based on the above-mentioned results in the FATF Third Round Mutual Evaluation of Japan, the government partially amended the Act on the Punishment of Financing to Offences of Public Intimidation (which came into force in December 2014) and established the International Terrorist Asset-Freezing Act (October 2015).
+In November 2014, based on the above-mentioned results in the FATF Third Round Mutual Evaluation of Japan, the government partially amended the Act on the Punishment of Financing to Offences of Public Intimidation (which came into force in December 2014) and established the International Terrorist Asset-Freezing Act (now referred to as the International Terrorist etc. Asset-Freezing Act) (October 2015).
 The Act on Prevention of Transfer of Criminal Proceeds was also partially amended to [1] add provisions regarding the responsibilities of the National Public Safety Commission in relation to the preparation of national risk assessment follow-up reports (NRAs), [2] clarify the criteria for suspicious transactions, [3] ensure stricter verification of correspondence contracts, [4] and expand the obligation for business operators to make efforts to develop the necessary systems (which came into force in October 2016).

-In response to the G7 Leaders' Declaration in the Elmau Summit in 2015 and the FATF Guidance, Japan amended the Payment Services Act in May 2016 to regulate and license virtual assets exchangers.
-Japan also established the Act Partially Amending the Banking Act, etc. for Responding to the Advancement of Information and Communications Technology and Other Environmental Changes, which partially amended the Act on Prevention of Transfer of Criminal Proceeds to include virtual assets exchangers in the scope of specified business operators.
+In response to the G7 Leaders' Declaration in the Elmau Summit in 2015 and the FATF Guidance, Japan amended the Payment Services Act in May 2016 to regulate and license virtual currency exchange service providers.
+Japan also established the Act Partially Amending the Banking Act, etc. for Responding to the Advancement of Information and Communications Technology and Other Environmental Changes, which partially amended the Act on Prevention of Transfer of Criminal Proceeds to include virtual currency exchange service providers in the scope of specified business operators.
 This Act came into force in April 2017.

-In May 2019, with the partial amendment of the Payment Services Act, the term "virtual currency" prescribed in the Payment Services Act was changed to "virtual assets," and necessary amendments were carried out for the Act on Prevention of Transfer of Criminal Proceeds, such as changing the term "virtual currency exchangers" to "virtual assets exchange service providers" (enforced in May 2020).
+In May 2019, with the partial amendment of the Payment Services Act, the term "virtual currency" prescribed in the Payment Services Act was changed to "crypto-assets," and necessary amendments were carried out for the Act on Prevention of Transfer of Criminal Proceeds, such as changing the term "virtual currency exchangers" to "crypto-assets exchange service providers" (enforced in May 2020).